ElektraInitiative/PermaplanT/doc/database/hierarchy.md

 _unique name_ 'cultivar name' - additional name

-Currently, the cultivar is a part of the unique name.
+The cultivar is a part of the unique name.

 For example: